-Any proposal of revision must be deposited with the Bureau of the National Assembly by at least one-third of the Deputies.
+Any proposal of revision must be deposited with the Bureau of the National Assembly by at least one-third of the Deputies or with the Bureau of the Senate by at least one-third of the Senators.

-Any bill or proposal of revision is submitted, for [its] opinion, to the Constitutional Court.
+Any bill or any proposal of revision of the Constitution as well as any amendment concerning it is submitted for [its] opinion to the Constitutional Court.

 The revision is acquired either by way of referendum, or by [the] parliamentary way [voie].
+When the parliamentary way is held [retenue], the bill or the proposal of revision must be voted respectively by the National Assembly and by the Senate in identical terms.

-The examination of any bill or any proposal of revision of the Constitution by [the] parliamentary way requires the meeting of at least two-thirds of the members of the Parliament.
+The adoption of any bill or of any proposal of revision of the Constitution by [the] parliamentary way requires the presence of at least two-thirds of the members of the Parliament meeting in Congress.
+The Presidency of the Congress is assured by the President of the National Assembly.